sirnewton01/9way/README.md

 Within a single process and its forked sub-processes there is a channel library available to C programs that allows you to copy data in a way that it is light weight and safe for concurrent access.
-Incidently, the Go programming language also has its own channels that are inspired by the Plan 9 channels.
+Incidentally, the Go programming language also has its own channels that are inspired by the Plan 9 channels.
 In both cases, this can be an effective tool to avoid complex and error prone locking logic in your program.